Ozzie Yue: Early life and education

-Yue was born in Liverpool, Lancashire.
+Yue was born in Liverpool.
 His father, Jack, was a restaurateur, court translator and point of contact between Liverpool's Chinese and English communities.

-Ozzie went to junior schools in the Wirral and Skerry's School in Rodney Street, Liverpool.
+Yue went to junior schools in the Wirral and Skerry's School in Rodney Street, Liverpool.
 He then attended the Liverpool Institute High School for Boys as a contemporary of Paul McCartney and George Harrison, although junior to them.
 Yue has admitted that he did "flick pieces of paper" at McCartney during art classes.

 Musical career

 After a spell as an apprentice electrician, Yue joined the Hideaways as guitarist during the Merseybeat era; he played at the Cavern Club more often than the Beatles.
 In the 1970s, he joined funk, soul & RnB group Supercharge, which achieved some reputation and local success, but failed to make an impression on the UK charts.
 They did however have a number 1 single in Australia in 1976.
 In the late 1970s he played with Liverpool band "Joker".
 Today Yue has his own RnB group playing locally, "Yue Who".